ibmruntimes/node-zcrypto/README.md

 [npm registry](https://www.npmjs.com/).
 -->

-Node.js v14.0 for z/OS or higher is required.
+IBM SDK for Node.js - z/OS 14.0 or IBM Open Enterprise SDK for Node.js 16 or higher is required.

 ## Simple to use